ABOUT

 How?

-Short version: The current version of this archive has been updated to utilize a Software Defined Radio (SDR) device.
-This is a USB device that allows for simultainious capture of many radio conversations at the same time.
+Short version: This archive is built with several PCs placed stategically around KS using Software Defined Radio (SDR) devices to capture radio transmissions.
+This is a USB device that allows for simultainious capture of several radio conversations at the same time.
 Previously, a physical scanner was used and limited the capture to one or two conversations at once.